-Even if a purely contractarian organization of society could be carried out in practice - and this is not even asserted by property rights economists although this situation is inherent in their analysis as a model of reference -, not every possible exchange of specified property rights would come about as the possible trade benefits have to be compared with the expected costs of this exchange operation itself, i.e. the transaction costs.
-If one confronts the real costs of the market mechanism with those of other forms of decision coordination - such as collective bargaining, voting and other political procedures, direct command within hierarchical organizations etc. -, then the relative size of alternative transaction costs is the ceteris paribus criterion for the appropriate coordination mechanism to be chosen.
-Based on this reasoning, Coase (1937) in his classical contribution on "The Nature of the Firm" has argued that intra-firm organization, i.e. the enterprise itself, arises in response to the expensiveness of market coordination.
-Some property rights economists, especially Alchian and Demsetz (1972), in their attempt to maintain the picture of a market society even within the enterprise, have argued that the firm is not characterized by hierarchy but by an especially efficient "private" market organization, headed by an entrepreneur as a Walrasian auctioneer - and nothing else.
-12 This reasoning is based on their peculiar use of terminology exploiting the fact that there are no wellestablished property rights in language.
-13 But even in this rather artificial view, the notion of transaction costs enters implicitly in order to explain the particular structure of contracts within the firm:
+Even if a purely contractarian organization of society could be carried out in practice - and this is not even asserted by property rights economists although this situation is inherent in their analysis as a model of reference -, not every possible exchange of specified property rights would come about because the possible trade benefits have to be compared with the expected costs of this exchange operation itself, i.e., the transaction costs.
+If one confronts the real costs of the market mechanism with those of other forms of decision coordination - such as collective bargaining, voting and other political procedures, direct command within hierarchical organizations, etc. --, then the relative size of alternative transaction cost is the ceteris paribus criterion for the appropriate coordination mechanism to be chosen.
+Based on this reasoning, Coase (1937), in his classical contribution on "The Nature of the Firm", has argued that intra-firm organization, i.e., the enterprise itself, arises in response to the expensiveness of market coordination.
+Some property rights economists, especially Alchian and Demsetz (1972), in their attempt to maintain the picture of a market society even within the enterprise, have argued that the firm is not characterized by hierarchy but by an especially efficient "private" market organization headed by an entrepreneur like a Walrasian auctioneer - and nothing else.
+12 This reasoning is based on their peculiar use of terminology exploiting the fact that there are no well-established property rights in language.13 But even in this rather artificial view, the notion of transaction costs enters implicitly in order to explain the particular structure of contracts within the firm: The entrepreneur, as the central party common to all contracts with the various factor owners, is assumed to minimize the transaction costs of production.

-12For a criticism of this view see Nutzinger (1976).
+12 For a craticism of this view, see Nutzinger (1976).

-As Ridder-Aab (1980, 50) correctly observes, this is "only" a semantic question but with far-reaching consequences as I have tried to demonstrate elsewhere (Nutzinger, 1976).
+13 As Ridder-Ab (1980, 50) correctly observes, this is "only" a semantic question - but with far-reaching consequences as I have tried to demonstrale elsewhere (Nutzinger, 1976).